andiling/Wireless-DS18B20-ESP8266/README.md

 # WirelessDS18B20
-This project use an ESP8266 and some DS18B20 (a 1-wire bus) to provide temperatures in JSON format (Jeedom compatible).
+This project use an ESP8266 and some DS18B20 sensors (on a 1-wire bus) to provide temperatures in JSON format (Jeedom compatible).

 ###1-Wire bus
 In order to get a wide 1-Wire bus (one that cover a house), Dallas provides some recommendations into their application note AN148.